-Precipitation data are available at four stations within the study area-Camp Mabry, Jarrell, Stillhouse Hollow Dam, and Taylor (Figure 2.1.7).
-Annual precipitation data recorded at these stations over the period 1930 through 2016 is shown in Figure 2.1.8.
+Annual precipitation data recorded at four selected stations-Camp Mabry, Jarrell, Stillhouse Hollow Dam, and Taylor-over the period 1930 through 2016 are shown in Figures 2.1.7 and 2.1.8.
 Figure 2.1.8 indicates wide interannual variation of precipitation, ranging from lows of about 11 inches to highs of 60 inches per year.
 Figure 2.1.9 shows monthly precipitation for the four stations averaged over the period 1986 through 2016.
-In the study area, highest monthly precipitation-exceeding 4 inches-occurs in May.
+In the study area, highest monthly precipitation occurs in May-exceeding 4 inches.
 Most precipitation occurs during spring and fall months-April through June and September through December-with least precipitation occurring in July and August.
 Median monthly precipitation at Camp Mabry is more evenly distributed than at the other stations with more precipitation during the dry summer months and less during the fall months.